ashishhiggins/QuizApp/README.md

 ### Running with Maven

-1. Ensure you have Java 11 or later installed.
+1. Ensure you have Java 21.
 2. Clone or download the project.
 3. Open a terminal in the project directory.
 4. Run `mvn clean install` to build the application.